yie1d/pydoll/docs/en/deep-dive/network/proxy-detection.md

 ```

 !!! info "Anonymity Level in Practice"

     - **Transparent proxies** are used for corporate filtering, not privacy
     - **Anonymous proxies** protect your IP but websites know you're using a proxy
     - **Elite proxies** are hardest to detect but not impossible (see detection techniques below)

     Most commercial proxy services offer anonymous or elite proxies.
 Free proxies are often transparent.

-!!! warning "No Proxy is Truly Undetectable"
-    Even elite proxies can be detected through sophisticated techniques (IP reputation, timing analysis, behavioral patterns).
-The goal is to make detection **difficult and expensive**, not impossible.

 ### Detection Techniques